codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 max-width="60%"
 %}

-##### Trigger promotion flow
+##### Triggering Promotion Flow
-Trigger the Promotion Flow you created to orchestrate changes from the trigger to the target environments defined in the flow.
+After creating the flow, trigger it to promote changes from the trigger environment to the defined target environments.

-1. From the list of Promotion Flows, select the flow to trigger.
+First select the flow to trigger from the list of Promotion Flows, and then click **Trigger** to initiate the promotion.
-1. Click **Trigger**.

 {% include
 image.html